dincarnato/draco/README.md

 ### Using Docker (recommended)

-You can use [docker](https://www.docker.com/) in order to build an image with all the necessary to compile DRACO and then run it.
+You can use [docker](https://www.docker.com/) to build an image with all the necessary pre-requisites to compile and run DRACO.

 #### Building the image